nourhankhalifa/gbfs-change-detector/README.md

 3. **Grafana on EC2**:
    - An EC2 instance is configured to host Grafana for data visualization.
 The instance runs a free-tier `t2.micro` instance with Grafana installed via user data script.
-   - Grafana is automatically configured with dashboards and a MySQL datasource to query the RDS database for statistics.
+   - Grafana is automatically configured with dashboards and a MySQL datasource to query the RDS database for statistics using templates to avoid any manual work done from the GUI.
    - Security groups allow HTTP (port 80) and Grafana’s default port (3000) for user access, as well as SSH (port 22) for administrative access restricted to the current user’s IP.
    - Current Grafana server is accessible at http://54.173.195.165:3000/
    <img width="1440" alt="Screenshot 2025-01-13 at 2 53 27 AM" src="https://github.com/user-attachments/assets/eb84b9a6-889f-4f83-b8d6-339c7f580d32" />